 “This is big.
 We are starting to look at the failure to protect data as a traditional legal action as opposed to one requiring specialized legislation for data breaches.
 This also means that the community has understood the significance of protecting its data and is taking steps to ensure that it is safe; in this case, by suing organizations who do not protect it.”

-Beasley Allen lawyer Archie Grubb handles cases involving fraud, including issues involving cybersecurity affecting consumers, the public and employees.
-If you feel you have a claim of economic loss related to cybersecurity issues, he would like to talk with you.
+Beasley Allen handles cases involving fraud, including issues involving cybersecurity affecting consumers, the public and employees.
+If you feel you have a claim of economic loss related to cybersecurity issues, we would like to talk with you.